 Getting Started with Wild Math

 The edition that my children and I tried, was the Wild Math Guide for First Grade.
-I have a 6-year-old, and a 9-year-old, and I found that the First Grade Guide works well with a variety of age group or grade levels which is especially useful when using Wild Math as a summertime program for your children over the school break.
+I have a 6-year-old, and a 9-year-old, and I found that the First Grade Guide works well with a variety of age group or grade levels.
+This is especially useful when using the curriculum as a summertime program for your children over the school break.